 The amalgamation of Camdeboo, Baviaans and Ikwezi Local Municipalities has created a very extensive Municipal area (49% of the District surface), with vast distances between main and subsidiary places.
 14 Wards were delimited, of which some are extremely large.
 This factor, as well as inner boundaries between towns, suburbs and settlements, has created spatially divided communities.
 All three Municipalities were experiencing financial difficulties before the amalgamations and the situation became much worse after the amalgamations.
-Another delimitation of Ward boundaries took place during 2020/21, and the 14 Wards of Dr Beyers Naudé Local Municipality have been reduced to 12 by the Municipal Demarcation Board and come into effect after the next LG Elections.
-This did not improve the Municipality's dire situation and more focused support is required to overcome these challenges.
+Another delimitation of Ward boundaries took place during 2020/21, and the 14 Wards of Dr Beyers Naudé Local Municipality have been reduced to 12 by the Municipal Demarcation Board and come into effect after the next LG Elections, scheduled to take place on 1 November 2021.
+This will not improve the Municipality's dire situation and more focused support is required to overcome these challenges.